Assembly Constraints

 Angle

-When you an Angle Constraint between two planar objects, it can solve in a few different ways.
-To make the results more predictable, select a linear edge or sketch line to use as an axis for the Angle Reference.
+When you create an Angle Constraint between two planar objects, it can solve in a few different ways.
+For a more predictable result, select a linear edge or sketch line to use as an axis for the Angle Reference.

 Constraint Sets